|Tour start → end dates||Enquire|

 Following a briefing of the tour, we leave Cape Town at 8am and pay a visit Hout Bay harbour on our way to the African Penguin colony (Boulder’s Beach) on the way to Cape Point Nature Reserve.
 We test out some of Cape Town’s wonderful local cuisine at the famous V&A Waterfront.

-Includes: Entrance fees to Penguin colony & Cape Nature Point
+Includes: Entrance fees to Penguin colony & Cape Point Nature Reserve

 Overnight: Sweetest Guesthouses – is a collection of individually decorated houses in a metropolitan area of Cape Town near the V&A Waterfront.
 The group may be spread amongst any of the houses, within walking distance of each other, and the group breakfasts will be taken in the same house.
 Rooms are twin with en-suite facilities (or similar guest house).